Updated: 15 June 2020

 The NFU's BPS team continues to work on behalf of members.
 Various activity is ongoing to ensure that BPS and other schemes run as smoothly as possible at this time.

 BPS application process

-- Seeking clarity on the support for those vulnerable or remotely based claimants with perhaps lower IT skill set.
+- Ensuring there is support for those vulnerable or remotely based claimants with perhaps lower IT skill set.